-I am a relationship expert specializing in treating couples, friends and individuals utilizing Emotionally-Focused Therapy (EFT) treatment modality.
+I am a relationship expert specializing in treating couples including couples who are in alternative relationships/lifestyles, friends and individuals utilizing Emotionally-Focused Therapy (EFT) treatment modality.
 I am very active in the EFT field and I am part of the team of helpers providing annual EFT for couples training to other therapists with EFT trainers Silvina Irwin and Nancy Gardner.
 I am also a member of the Los Angeles Center in Emotionally Focused Therapy (LACEFT) diversity and program committee.
 In addition, I am an LGBTQI Affirmative therapist, Grief & Loss therapist, Addiction therapist, Domestic Violence Certified therapist and a Brainspotting therapist.
+I am moving from being a Kink/Poly/BDSM-aware therapist to a kink-knowledge/kink-informed certified therapist (KIC therapist) and is registered to begin my KIC certification program through Sexual Health Alliance (SHA) in August 2021.
+SHA certification programs are approved by the American Association of Sexual Educations (AASECT).
 I work with individuals struggling with Depression, Anxiety, Health Anxiety, OCD issues, Grief and Loss/Death and Dying, Fertility Issues, Codependency, Substance Use and Substance addiction including Sex and Love addiction.
 Continue reading….

 To book a session with me, please click here.